 Sunday Morning Rain

 It was starry until clouds slowly moved in from the west.
 Then it rained at 4 AM as in the forecast.
-Like last weekend, we stayed inside the tent into the late morning before the downpour stopped.
+Like last week; we stayed inside the tent well into the late morning until the downpour stopped.
 We packed up soon after.

 It was still misty, including the area over by Devils Tongue.
 Too bad we never saw the peak in its full glory, but the inversion gave us some views.
 I had wanted to see Hozomeen Mountain but only saw the north summit through the mists.